Harry Nilsson: 1967–1968: Signing with RCA Victor

-Nilsson signed with RCA Victor in 1966 and released an album the following year, Pandemonium Shadow Show, which was a critical (if not commercial) success.
+Nilsson signed with RCA Victor in 1966 and released an album the following year, Pandemonium Shadow Show, which was a critical success.
 Music industry insiders were impressed both with the songwriting and with Nilsson's pure-toned, multi-octave vocals.
 One such insider was Beatles press officer Derek Taylor, who bought an entire box of copies of the album to share this new sound with others.
-With a major-label release, and continued songwriting success (most notably with The Monkees, who recorded Nilsson's "Cuddly Toy" after meeting him through their producer Chip Douglas), Nilsson finally felt secure enough in the music business to quit his job with the bank.
+With a major-label release, and continued songwriting success (most notably with the Monkees, who recorded Nilsson's "Cuddly Toy" after meeting him through their producer Chip Douglas), Nilsson finally felt secure enough in the music business to quit his job with the bank.
 Monkees member Micky Dolenz maintained a close friendship until Nilsson's death in 1994.

 Some of the albums from Derek Taylor's box eventually ended up with the Beatles themselves, who quickly became Nilsson fans.
 This may have been helped by the track "You Can't Do That", in which Nilsson covered the John Lennon penned tune – and also worked references to 17 other Beatles tunes in the mix, usually by quoting snippets of Beatles lyrics in the multi-layered backing vocals.
 When John Lennon and Paul McCartney held a press conference in 1968 to announce the formation of the Apple Corps, Lennon was asked to name his favorite American artist.
 He replied, "Nilsson".
 McCartney was then asked to name his favorite American group.
 He replied, "Nilsson".

 "You Can't Do That" was Nilsson's first hit as a performer; though it stalled at No. 122 on the US charts, it hit the top 10 in Canada.